 - You can increase your success if you are already an athletic trainer by better understanding psychological aspects of injury and how to teach mental skills.

 - You can prepare for doctoral study, if you have plans to conduct research or teach at the university or college setting.

-- You can start your own consulting business by taking sport management classes with your Sport and Exercise Psychology degree.
+- You can start your own consulting business by taking sport management classes with your Sport, Exercise, and Performance Psychology degree.

 - You can transfer your knowledge of performance excellence to other areas, including business, the U.S. Army, medicine, dance, etc.

 We interviewed our former students about where they are and what they are doing now, here's what they said:

 "A handful of us (former students) work for Comprehensive Soldier and Family Fitness as Master Resilience Trainer-Performance Experts!
 I work out of Fort Sill, OK.
 Here is the official description of what we do: MRT-PEs teach mental skills, resilience, and performance enhancement techniques to Service Members, Families, and Civilians.
 Teaching includes general education in human performance along with personalized training on how to acquire and apply specific mental skills and techniques that cultivate the mental and emotional strength necessary to thrive in an era of overwhelming demands and persistent conflict.
 MRT-PEs help the clients to become high performing "tactical athletes"and help foster high performing "unit teams"in preparation for, during, and following combat operations.
 Specifically, MRTPEs teach performance psychology to further promote excellence and efficiency during physical, technical, and tactical training, as well as during the challenges of combat operations."

 "I work at Chapman University, as an Internship Coordinator.
 I am currently working in career development helping students with using their internships for credit towards their degree.
 I also assist with a career readiness program for student athletes, called Playbook for Life.
 I would say I use sport psychology concepts daily within my job duties and with students!"